 - Free Version Is Limited — If you're serious about using PocketSmith's functions, you're going to have to purchase a subscription.

-PocketSmith is a fun, useful tool.
-The beauty of PocketSmith is the calendar function, which is used to track all of your accounts, such as checking, credit cards, student loans, etc. The free version of the app offers two calendars, which could be used to track a checking account and a credit card account, but that’s it.
+The crown jewel of PocketSmith is the calendar function, which is used to track all of your accounts, such as checking, credit cards, student loans, etc. The free version of the app offers two calendars, which could be used to track a checking account and a credit card account, but that’s it.

 Most people have many accounts they are looking to track and see projected forecasts for.
 In this case, upgrading to a Premium or Super account is necessary.